 He is survived by his partner Betty Barrack of Cambridge, his sister Betty Jackson of East New Market and her children Sharon Ireland (Bobby) of Denton, Bobby Jackson of East New Market, Billy Jackson (Michelle) of East New Market and their children.
 He is also survived by another niece, Sandi Patterson (Bobby) of Bishops Head and her children.
 Besides his parents, Mr. Brannock is preceded in death by a sister Patsy Willey.

-Services will be private at this time.
-A memorial service will be held at a later date at Thomas Funeral Home, P.A. in Cambridge.
+A combined memorial service for John and Betty will be held on Saturday, August 21, 2021 at 1pm at Spedden United Methodist Church.
+Mask will be required.
 In lieu of flowers, memorial contributions can be made to Spedden United Methodist Church, c/o Connie Johnson, 1730 Town Point Road, Cambridge, MD 21613.